jianmin-chen/marrow-old/README.md

 - [ ] Be able to move around and open files through the tree view

 - [ ] Get tab system working, `;` and Ctrl+number to move between tabs

+- [ ] Deal with file being edited outside of Marrow

+- [ ] Calculate other closing symbol

 ## About